jenzhenky/SVU/README.md

 In the scrapy folder:
-- **svu_scrapy.py**: A Scrapy spider to scrape episode and cast data for each episode from IMDb
+- **svu_scrapy.py**: Python script which is a Scrapy spider used to scrape episode and cast data for each episode from IMDb
   - Other Scrapy files: items.py, middlewares.py, pipelines.py, settings.py